AdobeDocs/commerce-frontend-core/src/pages/ui-components/url-input.md

 }
 ```

-Magento provides the ability to use two link types by default:
+The application provides the ability to use two link types by default:

 -  `Magento\Catalog\Ui\Component\UrlInput\Category` for category
 -  `Magento\Catalog\Ui\Component\UrlInput\Product` for product